Skip to main content

 Routing

-Defines the supported locales from locale.json (which contains metadata for 100+ languages) and sets English as the default.
+Defines the supported locales from @honyaku-dev/locales (which provides metadata for 100+ languages) and sets English as the default.

 i18n/routing.ts